Emilie Hovden

 Emilie Hovden (born 5 April 1996) is a Norwegian handball player for Győri ETO KC and the Norwegian national team.

+National team

-She also represented Norway at the 2015 Women's Under-19 European Handball Championship, placing 6th and at the 2013 Youth European Championship, placing 7th.
+She represented Norway at the 2015 Women's Under-19 European Handball Championship, placing 6th and at the 2013 Youth European Championship, placing 7th.

 She made her debut for the Norwegian national team in November 2021 against Netherlands, and a few days later she was at her first major international tournament, 2021 World Women's Handball Championship in Spain.
 In her first match, she scored 7 goals and was the top scorer against Kazakhstan.
 Norway would go on to win the tournament, beating France in the final.

+At the 2022 European Championship, she and Norway won gold.
+Two years later she won the 2024 European Championship, beating Denmark in the final.

+In 2023 she won silver medals at the 2023 World Championship, losing to France in the final.

+At the 2025 World Championship she won her second World Championship gold medal.
+She was also selected for the All Star Team of the tournament.